For those new to this website:

 Originally Published: December 26, 2019

-While the independent consumer goods testing work of Lead Safe Mama, LLC is often challenged by vintage dishware fans (who are normally quite upset when they first learn that their dishes may not be safe for food-use purposes), as it turns out even Corelle recommends that you stop using vintage/“older”* (pre-2005) decorated Corelle pieces for functional food use purposes.
+While the independent consumer goods testing work of Lead Safe Mama, LLC is often challenged by vintage dishware fans (who are normally quite upset when they first learn that their dishes may not be safe for food-use purposes), as it turns out even Corelle recommends that you stop using vintage (pre-2005)* decorated Corelle pieces for functional food use purposes.
 Please scroll down and continue reading to see a screenshot of Corelle’s response about this matter to one of the readers of this website.

-In the communication below [an exchange which was prompted by Lead Safe Mama, LLC’s findings of high levels of Lead in the painted colorful decorative elements of many Corelle pieces] a representative from Corelle confirms that the company knows that they used Lead in their pieces through the mid-2000s [which I am assuming means through 2005] – at which point (she states) Corelle (apparently by choice and design) stopped using Lead in their decorative dishware patterns.
+In an exchange (see below) prompted by Lead Safe Mama, LLC’s findings of high levels of Lead in the painted colorful decorative elements of many Corelle pieces, a Corelle representative confirmed that the company is aware of the Lead used in their pieces through the mid-2000s (which I am assuming means through 2005).
+After 2005, the representative states that Corelle (apparently by choice and design) stopped using Lead in their decorative dishware patterns.

-*Note: the language is tricky here — as the term “vintage”, in general usage – is commonly understood to denote items twenty years of age or older – so, pre-2005 would not technically be “vintage” yet.
-This potential confusion is exacerbated by the fact that Corelle had never to my knowledge included any type of markings indicating the exact year of manufacture of any of their products — making it difficult or impossible to determine, with any precision, when a particular piece was made.
+*Note: the language is tricky here — the term “vintage,” in general usage is commonly understood to denote items twenty years of age or older, so pre-2005 would not technically be “vintage” yet.
+This potential confusion is exacerbated by the fact that Corelle had never to my knowledge included any type of markings indicating the exact year of manufacture of any of their products, making it difficult or impossible to determine with any precision when a particular piece was made.

-In the communication below, the Corelle representative also alludes to the fact that this a potential risk to the consumer, as they specifically recommended that my reader stop using these Leaded pieces as functional dishware and instead only use these items as “decorative pieces”.
-Frankly this is a huge breakthrough — this is the first time I have seen Corelle (or any manufacturer, really) responsibly acknowledge the presence of Lead in their vintage products as a legitimate potential concern in this way, even tacitly.
+In the communication below, the Corelle representative also alludes to the fact that this is a potential risk to the consumer, as they specifically recommended that my reader stop using these Leaded pieces as functional dishware and instead only use these items as “decorative pieces.”
+Frankly, this is a huge breakthrough — this is the first time I have seen Corelle (or any manufacturer, really) responsibly acknowledge the presence of Lead in their vintage products as a legitimate potential concern in this way, even tacitly.
 Please read the full exchange below.